LASD Investigating Shooting Death of Man in Lynwood

 The incident happened around 2 a.m. on the 10000 block of Long Beach Boulevard, according to the Los Angeles County Sheriff’s Department.

+The man was discovered in a vehicle parked along the west side of the street with at least gunshot wound to his upper torso by a deputy who was on patrol in the area.
+The deputy had approached the car because it seemed suspicious, officials said.

-The man was pronounced dead on the scene, the agency said.
+The victim was pronounced dead at the scene, the Sheriff’s Department said.

 Authorities provided no further details.

 Anyone with information can call the Sheriff’s Department at 323-890-5500.
-Those who wish to remain anonymous can contact Crime Stoppers by calling 800-222-TIPS (8477), using the mobile app “P3 Tips” or visiting lacrimestoppers.org.
+Those who wish to remain anonymous can contact Crime Stoppers by calling 800-222-8477, using the mobile app “P3 Tips” or visiting lacrimestoppers.org.